The hardest part of nailing down a face is using the right proportions. Once you get that part, drawing faces will be easy peasy!

 As always, practice a lot.
 In the beginning, practice only the shapes and guidelines if needed.
 After a few tries, you’ll see that everything will come up more intuitively.

-If you prefer to see these steps in video format, check my course on Figure Drawing over on Udemy.
+If you prefer to see these steps in video format, check my course on Figure Drawing over on Gumroad.
 Together, we can go over drawing a face, different types of ears, mouths, noses, etc, in different views!

 Back to the Blog